oitee/oitee.github.io/_posts/2022-01-09-recurse-center-week-one.md

 ### Social Rules

-Perhaps the most interesting part of Day 1 involved David along with Rachel Vincent Petacat and Mai Schwartz, explaining and enacting the four light social rules that everyone should follow at RC:
+Perhaps the most interesting part of Day 1 involved David along with Rachel Vincent Petacat and Mai Schwartz, explaining and enacting the four light-weight social rules that everyone should follow at RC:
 - **No feigning surprise**: We should not act surprised if someone admits to not knowing anything, irrespective of how basic or fundamental that is.
 Feigning surprise only serves to prevent people from being transparent about what they know and do not know.
 - **No well-actually's**: We should not interject someone only to correct them on something that has no actual bearing on the topic at hand.
 It just interrupts the flow of conversation without adding any value.
 - **No back-seat driving**: If we want to help someone out with a problem, we should engage with the problem entirely, instead of making sporadic or intermittent contributions from a distance.